Thailand - Random Thoughts Page 4

 Walk around any Thai town in the evening and you will see aerobics sessions and lots of sport being played.
 They're good too.
 I have already mentioned the fact that the Thais are skilful footballers but they excel at other sports.

-James Wattana (not his real name, I am sure) became famous many years ago on the international snooker circuit and since then other Thais have followed.
+James Wattana (not his real name, of course) became famous many years ago on the international snooker circuit and since then other Thais have followed.
 It is a sport they have taken to and even the smallest of towns seem to have at least one snooker hall.

 Stray Dogs